praveens-git-bit/Ignite2024/Exercise1.md

 ![task-1.2.3.png](media/labMedia/task-1.2.3.png)

-5. Expand the Lakehouse Explorer.
+>**Note:** Expand the Lakehouse Explorer if it is collapsed.

 ![task-1.2.3.png](media/labMedia/task-1.2.3.1.png)

+In just a few seconds, the Lakehouse is ready.
+With the right access, you, as a Data Engineer, can effortlessly create a new Lakehouse.
+There is no need to set up any storage accounts or worry about network, infrastructure, key vault, Azure subscriptions, etc.

 ---

 ### Task 1.2: Use the ‘New Shortcut’ option from external data sources

-Now, this is something exciting and powerful!
-This section shows how easy it is to create Shortcuts without actually moving data.
+Now, this is something exciting!
+This section shows how easy it is to create Shortcuts without moving data.
 That is the power of OneLake!
-In this exercise, you will ingest the curated bounce rate data for Litware from ADLS Gen2 as an illustration.
+In this exercise, you will ingest the curated bounce rate data for Litware from ADLS Gen2 using the New Shortcut option.
+Let’s see how!

-5. Click on the **three dots (ellipses)** on the right side of Files.
+1. Click on the **three dots (ellipses)** on the right side of Files.

-6. Click on **New shortcut**.
+2. Click on **New shortcut**.

 >**Note:** Make sure you create a shortcut under **files** and not under **tables** in the lakehouse explorer pane.

 ![task-wb5.png](media/labMedia/task-wb5.png)

-7. In the pop-up window, under **External sources**, select the **Azure Data Lake Storage Gen2** source.
+3. In the pop-up window, under **External sources**, select the **Azure Data Lake Storage Gen2** source.

 ![task-1.3-ext-shortcut4.png](media/labMedia/task-1.3-ext-shortcut4.png)

 >**Note:** Wait for the screen to load.

-8. Select **Create new Connection**
+4. Select **Create new Connection**

-9. In the screen below, we need to enter the connection details for the ADLS Gen2 shortcut.
+5. In the screen below, we need to enter the connection details for the ADLS Gen2 shortcut.

 ![task-1.3-ext-shortcut11.png](media/labMedia/task-1.3-ext-shortcut11.png)

-10. Copy the below **Data Lake Storage** endpoint and paste it in the URL field of **New Shortcut** page under **Connection Settings**.
+6.Copy the **Data Lake Storage endpoint** from the below and paste it into the **URL** field.
+Select **Organization account** for the **Authentication Kind**, and then click on **Sign in**.

 ```BASH
 <inject key= "storageEndpoint" enableCopy="true"/>